Skip to Content

 5. Lobelia (Lobelia erinus)

-Lobelia cultivars range from small, compact, upright plants to traliing varieties perfect for hanging baskets or large planters.
+Lobelia cultivars range from small, compact, upright plants to trailing varieties perfect for hanging baskets or large planters.
 Colors vary as well, including lovely pale lavender and striking bright purple.
 Cutting the plant back after each flush of blooms will encourage flowering from spring until fall.

 Plant lobelia in full sun to part shade.
 Overly damp conditions can lead to stem rot, root rot, or damping-off.

-6. Johnny jump up (Viola tricolor)
+6. Johnny Jump Up (Viola tricolor)

-Plant Johnny jump ups in moist, well-drained soil in full sun.
+Plant Johnny Jump Ups in moist, well-drained soil in full sun.
 They appreciate regular watering, but take care not to overwater.

-7. Sweet alyssum (Lobularia maritima)
+7. Sweet Alyssum (Lobularia maritima)

-Image credit: Depositphotos
+Image credit: Depositphotos.

 A low-growing, spreading annual, sweet alyssum makes a great filler between taller plants or stepping stones.
 It produces rounded clusters of tiny flowers, which will continue until fall if the plant is cut back in summer.